Technigo/project-mongo-api/README.md

 - Initially, I used the id from the JSON file to filter characters by their unique identifier.
 However, since MongoDB automatically generates an ObjectId, I decided to remove the custom id field from the JSON file.
 Instead, I used new mongoose.Types.ObjectId to generate new IDs and implemented filtering based on the default ObjectId.

-## Problem with deployment
-I successfully connected the API to MongoDB Atlas, and the data is now visible there.
-To secure the connection, the Atlas URL  along with the username and password is stored in a .env file.

-- However, when deploying the API on Render, only the root route (/) works, while the other routes fail to display.
-This suggests that Render cannot establish a connection to the MongoDB Atlas URL provided in the .env file.
-Despite attempting several solutions, the issue remains unresolved.

 ## View it live

 https://project-mongo-api-8bgk.onrender.com/